AdobeDocs/target.it-IT/help/c-integrating-target-with-mac/a4t/a4t.md

 * L’utilizzo di Analytics come origine per la generazione di rapporti consente una sola metrica basata su mbox.
 * Una chiamata da server a server da Target ad Analytics invia informazioni ad Analytics sulle attività e sulle esperienze.
 Questa integrazione non comporta chiamate server aggiuntive per Target o Analytics.

-   In alcune situazioni, la chiamata di classificazione da Target ad Analytics potrebbe non riuscire e le attività non mostrano i dati in Analytics.
-In tal caso, consultate [Risoluzione dei problemi relativi all'integrazione di Analytics e Target (A4T)](/help/c-integrating-target-with-mac/a4t/c-a4t-troubleshooting/a4t-troubleshooting.md).
-Puoi anche [contattare Client Care](/help/cmp-resources-and-contact-information.md#concept_34A1CA16F2244D42930BB77846A5ABBB) per ulteriore assistenza.
+   In some situations, the classification call from Target to Analytics might fail and activities do not show data in Analytics.
+If this happens, see Troubleshoot the Analytics and Target integration (A4T). [](/help/c-integrating-target-with-mac/a4t/c-a4t-troubleshooting/a4t-troubleshooting.md) You can also contact Client Care for further assistance.[](/help/cmp-resources-and-contact-information.md#concept_34A1CA16F2244D42930BB77846A5ABBB)

 ## Tipi di attività supportate {#section_F487896214BF4803AF78C552EF1669AA}